kosty4/my-parquet-reader/README.md

    Reads a Parquet file with PLAIN encoding.

 2. **read_plain_parquet_partitioned.py**
-   Reads a partitioned Parquet file by navigating through folders and extracting the relevant data.
+   Reads a 'PLAIN'-encoded partitioned Parquet by navigating through folders and extracting the data into a Pandas Dataframe.

 3. **read_dictionary_parquet.py**
    An attempt to read a Parquet file that uses dictionary encoding with RLE (Run-Length Encoding) or Bitpacking.